mikessh/vdjtools-doc/sphinx/install.rst

 runs successfully.
 All R scripts were tested under R version 3.1.0.

-Then install all dependencies to a local library automatically using
+Then install all dependencies to a local library automatically using the :ref:`rinstall` routine:

 .. code:: bash